You can change the font used in the text box with Edit > Change Font

 This function may not work if you have text literals greater than 60 characters (AQT will not split these) or have text literals which span lines.

-This option is useful if you have pasted in some text from an email or from Microsoft Word.
+This option is useful if you have pasted a query from an email or from Microsoft Word.
 In these cases, there can be invalid characters in the SQL that can prevent it from running.
 In addition Word can use special characters for start and end double-quote, which are also not valid in SQL.

 Using Edit > Remove Invalid Characters will correct both these problems.